Update [30/8/2021]: We’ve added several new additions to the list for you to satiate your nation (or civilization) building itch.

 It’s the 31st of August, which means that we’re going to take a day off from gaming to pay our respects to our forefathers and historical figures for liberating our land from its colonial oppressors.
 And then go back to playing games.

 In lieu of this, let’s just celebrate this auspicious time in our own way: through the power of video games and listicles!
 Here are our top picks of games that let you create your own city-state, continent, civilization, and dictatorship that’s totally yours and in no way dominated by the white man.
-And unlike real life, it’s Pinkerton syndrome-free!
+In other words, games that let you create your own independent nation.
+And unlike in real life, it’s Pinkerton syndrome-free!

 Sid Meier’s Civilization VI